pagopa/selfcare-onboarding/apps/onboarding-functions/README.md

 It is triggered by http request at GET or POST `/api/StartOnboardingOrchestration?onboardingId={onboardingId}` where onboardingId is a reference to onboarding which you want to process.

+### Contract Signature

+You can enable the signature inside contracts when there are builded setting PAGOPA_SIGNATURE_SOURCE env (default value is `disabled`) as `local` if you want to use Pkcs7HashSignService or `aruba` for ArubaPkcs7HashSignService.
+Look at this [README](https://github.com/pagopa/selfcare-onboarding/tree/develop/libs/onboarding-sdk-crypto#readme) for more informations.

 ## Running locally